sprintersb/atest/README.md

 interaction, see the respective sections below.

-Running the avr-gcc Testsuite using the avrtest Simulator
+Running the avr-gcc Testsuite using the AVRtest Simulator
 =================================================

 http://lists.gnu.org/archive/html/avr-gcc-list/2009-09/msg00016.html